flipt-io/flipt/sdk/client/python/README.md

 ## Flipt Client Python

-This directory contains the Python source code for a Flipt evaluation client using FFI to make calls to a core built in Rust.
+The `flipt-client-python` directory contains the Python source code for a Flipt evaluation client using FFI to make calls to a core built in Rust.

 ### Instructions